microsoft/InnerEye-Gateway/README.md

 This service watches the **Delete** message queue for messages from the other services.
 If it receives a message it will delete the specified files or folders.

 ## Anonymisation

+The InnerEye Gateway allows users to define a set of identifiers that will be removed before being sent to the InnerEye-Inference web service.
+The set of identifier tags for removal are user-defined in InnerEyeSegmentationClient.cs(/Source/Microsoft.Gateway/Microsoft.InnerEye.Azure.Segmentation.Client/InnerEyeSegmentationClient.cs).
+The Gateway service processes and de-identifies the DICOM files using the procedure below.

 The process for handling DICOM files is: